 How’s your website running now?

 You can test to see total HTTP requests for your pages (and benchmark your reduction efforts) using tools like Gtmetrix and Pingdom.
-If you successfully implement the tasks above (even just a few), you’ll notice an immediate difference.
+If you successfully implement the tasks above (even just a few), you’ll notice an immediate difference in your site speed.
 Best of all, if done right, user experience will go unaffected and your visitors will be none the wiser to all the tinkering you did under the hood.
 They’ll just appreciate how fast your site is loading.